KamiworksCat/djangotutorial-ubuntu/README.md

 Mapping the view to a URL and pointing the rool URLconf.
 (Completed) <br>
 Adding more views and configuring their urls.
 (Completed) <br>
 Updating index view and introducting new templates for polls to reference upon.
 (Completed) <br>
+Create Http404 request and exception in views.py and new detail.html for polls/templates.
+(Completed) <br>

 # Django learning points